-Last summer, Austin Butler’s portrayal of Elvis in the 2022 biopic Elvis dominated the big screen, this fall our eyes are drawn to the woman who kept him going: Priscilla Presley.
+Last summer, Austin Butler’s portrayal of Elvis in the 2022 biopic Elvis dominated the big screen.
+This autumn, our eyes are drawn to the woman who kept him going: Priscilla Presley.

-The film explores how Priscilla’s life was changed forever when she was approached by a United States Air Force officer at a diner inviting her to one of her future husband’s parties.
+The film explores how Priscilla’s life was changed forever when she was approached by a United States Air Force officer at a diner, who invited her to one of her future husband’s parties.

 After incessantly asking her parents for permission to go to Elvis’s (Jacob Elordi) party in Germany, the following scene cuts to Priscilla (Cailee Spaeny) conversing with Elvis at said party.
 He immediately assumes that she is a junior in high school, which is somehow was justifiable in his mind, and is shocked when Priscilla reveals she is only a freshman.